DaringCuteSeal/DaringCuteSeal/README.md

 🌐 https://daringcuteseal.github.io

-`15` `she/her` 🇮🇩🦭

 ## Who?
-Hello, I'm Cikitta.
+Hello, I'm Daringcuteseal.
 The 3D artist who codes.
 No, not the other way around.

 Nothing else.
 I love tech and programming—that's why I'm here.